ThetaLang/Theta/README.md

 link Math

 capsule Main {
-    import Math

     point1 = @Math.Point { x: 0, y: 0 }
     point2 = @Math.Point { x: 3, y: 4 }

     distance = Math.distance(point1, point2)
 }
 ```

----

-## Conclusion

-Theta is designed to be a modern, strongly typed, functional programming language that emphasizes modularity through capsules and clarity through its syntax and structure.
-This specification outlines the core features and syntax of Theta, providing a foundation for further development and refinement.